Korean People and Culture

 FIRST BIRTHDAY: On the first birthday, the child is dressed in a traditional costume, seated amidst piles of rice cakes, cookies and fruit and then offered various objects that include a pen and a coin.
 The object that the child grasps first predicts her/his future career.
 For example, if the child picks a pen, he/she will become a writer; if it’s a coin, a businessperson, etc.

 RETIREMENT AGE: In the past, a person was considered to have completed the cycle of an active lifetime at sixty years.
-Although this is no longer considered to be such an advanced age, mandatory retirement for Korean blue and white collar workers is 58 years of age (up from 55 in the 1990’s).
+Although this is no longer considered to be such an advanced age, mandatory retirement for Korean blue and white collar workers was 55 in the 1980's, then 58 and then 60 years of age.
+The Supreme Court, in March 2019, ruled that 65 is the retirement age for those performing physical work.

 KOREAN AGE VS WESTERN AGE: Koreans are considered to be one-year old at birth and, traditionally, on the next Lunar New Year, the newborn along with all other Koreans, ages one year.
 So if someone is born in December and Lunar New Year is in February, he/she would be one in December and then two in February.
 This is why you often hear Koreans respond to the “How old are you?’ question with “36 Korean-age, 35 Western-age”.